River Boards Act 1948: Background

-In the 1920s there was a realisation that the current legislation concerning land drainage was somewhat chaotic, being largely based on the Statute of Sewers passed by King Henry VIII in 1531, with some subsequent amendments.
+In the 1920s there was a realisation that the current legislation concerning land drainage was somewhat chaotic, being largely based on the Statute of Sewers (23 Hen.
+8. c.
+5) passed by King Henry VIII in 1531, with some subsequent amendments.
 Accordingly, a royal commission was convened on 26 March 1927, with Lord Bledisloe acting as its chairman, which produced a final report towards the end of the year on 5 December.
 The report organised the rivers of England and Wales into 100 catchments, and suggested that a board should be appointed to oversee the work of smaller drainage authorities within each catchment.
 The resulting legislation was the Land Drainage Act 1930, but when it was passed, it only contained 47 of the catchment areas.
 Drainage authorities became internal drainage boards if they operated in an area which had a catchment board, and external drainage boards if there was no overall catchment board.

 During the 1930s, there was a growing realisation that data on river flows and water quality was lacking, and in 1935 an Inland Water Survey Committee was created.
 They attempted to collect what data there was, and three annual reports were produced before the onset of the Second World War, but it was clear that gauging of rivers was in need of improvement, and its coverage was sporadic.
 Attempts to understand groundwater levels from data obtained from wells also showed the shortcomings of such an approach.
 In 1942, the Institution of Civil Engineers produced a report, discussing the development of a post-war water resources survey, and the Ministry of Health's Central Advisory Committee proposed a network of river boards, who would be responsible for systematic river gauging, as well as land drainage, fisheries and pollution.
 Again, the lack of comprehensive flow and water quality data was mentioned.
 In 1944, the government published a white paper, entitled "A National Water Policy", which stated that the collection of flow and water quality data, as well as the understanding of underground water resources should be resumed and pressed on with vigour as soon as circumstances permit.
 Such data was to be made available to all who needed it.
 Under the terms of the Water Act 1945, the Ministry of Housing and Local Government was given the responsibility for the conservation and appropriate use of water resources.
 Those wishing to construct wells were obliged to provide details of their drilling and testing operations to the Department of Scientific and Industrial Research, while anyone abstracting water had to keep proper records of the volume of water taken.